Length of time over which the debt will be repaid.

 Mortgage loan insurance

-Mortgage loan insurance is required for residential mortgage loans with a loan-to-value ratio of more than 80%, and is available from CMHC or a private company.
-Because mortgage loan insurance protects the lender against losses in the event that a borrower fails to pay his or her mortgage, it enables more Canadians to purchase their home earlier, at competitive interest rates and benefit from the growth in home equity sooner.
+Mortgage loan insurance is required for residential mortgage loans with a loan-to-value ratio of more than 80% and is available from CMHC or a private company.
+Because mortgage loan insurance protects the lender against losses in the event that a borrower fails to pay his or her mortgage, it enables more Canadians to purchase their home earlier, at competitive interest rates, and can benefit from the growth in home equity sooner.

 A mortgage lender is an institution (bank, trust company, credit union, etc.) that lends money for a mortgage.